Internationally renowned actress Kristin Davis has been supporting UNHCR since 2014, and was announced as a Goodwill Ambassador in April 2017.

 “For me, the most shocking part of the Rohingya refugee crisis is the number of children who have had to flee their homes.
 Over half of the refugees in the camp are children.
 Some of them have lost one or both parents and they are on their own.
 These children have faced unimaginable horrors and chaotic violence and then a harrowing journey to safety.
 They are in need of everything including the very basics of shelter, water and food.
 I can’t imagine going through what these children and their families have gone through, much less having the strength, resilience and extraordinary bravery these children possess.”

 Following her mission to Bangladesh, Kristin travelled to Washington, DC where she spoke about the Rohingya refugee crisis with members of Congress.
 She shared stories about the plight of Rohingya refugees, highlighted the importance of UNHCR’s response and advocated for continued support from the U.S. government.
-Learn more about the Rohingya Emergency here and help UNHCR protect the thousands of refugees who have fled to Bangladesh by donating here.

 In 2016 Kristin travelled to Rwanda to meet refugees from Burundi and the Congo.
 She later met some of the same families following their resetttlement in the USA, learning about the new opportunities and challenges they faced in starting their lives anew.